 Encourage your staff to make personal follow-up calls instead of relying on automated messages, and consider sharing personalized emails, newsletters, or even thoughtful gestures like birthday greetings to strengthen patient relationships.

-79% of clients expect organizations to offer self-service resources so they can find solutions without having to reach out to an agent -Higher Logic
+Research shows 79% of customers expect organizations to offer self-service resources so they can find solutions without having to reach out to an agent.
+(Higher Logic)

 Provide self-help tools like patient portals to help patients independently carry out simple procedures such as scheduling visits, checking in, or making payments.